Published: 22 January 2021

 When you make a complaint to the council it goes directly to the manager of the department that you’re complaining about.
 This means that problems can be resolved quickly.

 We aim to reply within 10 working days.
 If we require longer we will let you know.
-Due to the current national lockdown some complaints are taking longer than usual and we will endeavour to respond as soon as possible.

 We would expect the relevant service area to have issued a formal stage 1 response before the concern can be escalated to stage 2.